ankitgmishra/CloudNative-ized/README.md

 # CloudNative-ized – API-Nexus

 A **cloud-native, GitOps-driven re-architecture** of my 3 year older Flask project **API-Nexus**, modernized with Docker, Kubernetes, CI/CD, and AWS EKS.

+I just did this to establish my **"Devopsify Any Project"**  Framework.

 This repository demonstrates **end-to-end DevOps + Cloud-Native practices**: